 The SQL engine does not support the Partition dispatch mode.

 You can deploy a version of a saved partitioned model to the API node.
 The process is the same as for any saved model.
-See Exposing a visual prediction model for more information.
+See Exposing a Visual Model for more information.

 When scoring new records, you must pass the partitioning columns as features, so that the model can select the correct model partition to use.